chips-blockchain/bet/docs/verus_migration/verus_migration.md

 ### How we updating the ID's

 Going forward to have API's from verus that can list all the information attached to that ID along with its history(i.e `getidentitycontent`, this API is available now).
-But right now, we have `getidentity` API using which we can only the latest information that is updated to the `contentmultimap`.
+But right now, we have `getidentity` API using which we can only fetch the latest information that is updated to the `contentmultimap`.

-In the scenaiors where in which if a new key value needs to be updated in an incremental way, for which first the latest key info will be read and to it new data been added then it will be updated using `updateidentity`.
+In the scenaiors where for a given key where the values needs to be updated in an incremental way, one way of doing it using `updateidentity` is first to read the latest value of the corresponding key using `getidentity` and then append the incremental value to it and update that on chain using `updateidentity`, but since `getidentitycontent` has been available now we can update the data in an incremental way without appending it to the previously updated data.

 For example, the key `chips.vrsc::bet.cashiers` is used for to store the cashiers info.
 So whenever a new cashier gets added that info is appended to the existing cahsiers info.
-Lets say we have cashiers array with two identifiers as below:
+Lets say we have cashiers array with two IP's as below:
 ```
 chips.vrsc::bet.cashiers
 {